-We recognise the need to ensure that the The police service's relationship with the criminal justice system, particularly the courts and Crown Prosecution Service, wshould also be maintained. essential links between the police service, the Crown Prosecution Service and the courts are maintained.
+The police service's relationship with the criminal justice system, particularly the courts and Crown Prosecution Service, would also be maintained.

 The Welsh Government would need to establish a policing team.
-The Welsh Government would fund Wales's their police forces and determine both the overall amount and the allocation to police forces from within their block budget.
-The block grant would be adjusted, with, increased according following by a transfer of existing resources from the Home Office.
+The Welsh Government would fund Wales's police forces and determine both the overall amount and the allocation to police forces from within their block budget.
+The block grant would be adjusted, with -a transfer of existing resources from the Home Office.

 The Welsh Government would also need to ensure there were satisfactory oversight arrangements, both in terms of professional standards and conduct.
-It We would be sensible forimagine that Her Majesty's Inspectorate of Constabulary (HMIC) and the Independent Police Complaints Commission to (IPPC) would continue to undertake their roles, given their expertise and reputations, and arrangements for this should be agreed between the two Governments.
+It would be sensible for Her Majesty's Inspectorate of Constabulary and the Independent Police Complaints Commission to continue to undertake their roles, given their expertise and reputations, and arrangements for this should be agreed between the two Governments.
 We acknowledge that a Welsh Government could decide to handle these matters differently in the future.
-As the Counsel General observed in a speech to the Society of Legal Scholars in November-2012: "There are great advantages in having devolved responsibility for theseservices.
-Each part of the UK has its own unique challenges to face in relation to crime, and these are dictated by a number of factors; such as population density, terrain, cultural trends, the structure and organisation of police forces, and many others.
-By maintaining powers over policing and criminal justice at a more local level, it can be easier for devolved administrations to promote and encourage efficiencies through a restructuring of administrative services within their territorial boundarieswhile focusing on tackling the crimes which most greatly affect their communities".

-- 7.2.19 WHowever we have considered the four concerns raised by the UK Government very carefully and how they.
-We have considered whether the four concerns raised by the UK Government can be met: - Is policing inextricably linked with the Criminal Justice System (CJS)?
-Some have argued that policing and justice powers go together, while.
-But others have disputed this argueding that policing is a separate operation and these responsibilities are held by separate UK Government departments.
-While we agree that the links between separating the police and from the remainder of the criminal justice system are strongis not ideal, it is noteworthy that policing and justice responsibilities are held by separate UK Government departments.
-W, and e will argue latergo on in this chapter that to discuss how other parts of the ultimately the full criminal justice system might be devolved in the future.
+7.2.18 We have considered the four concerns raised by the UK Government very carefully:

+- Is policing inextricably linked with the Criminal Justice System (CJS)?
+While we agree that the links between the police and the remainder of the criminal justice system are strong, it is noteworthy that policing and justice responsibilities are held by separate UK Government departments.
+We will argue later in this chapter that other parts of the criminal justice system might be devolved in the future.
 But we believe that police devolution does not necessarily need, or imply, wider criminal justice devolution.
-As an interim separation W, we would, of course, expect efforts to achieve efficiency and effectiveness though greater

-- interaction across the criminal justice system to continue (While the latter is technically true, in policy terms we accept that a holistic approach to the CJS is desirable and that breaking the link between policing and justice on a permanent basis would reduce the coherence and stability of the devolution settlement or example, co-ordinated IT systems). - Examples of interaction across the CJS are improving efficiency and effectiveness, for example, through coordinated IT systems; coordinated planning of capacity and policy bearing in mind that police crimedetection largely determines the caseload of the courts and prisons; a coherent approach to sentencing and penalties bearing in mind the police have wide powers to issue penalties (for example traffic and ASBOs) so that any policing changes which the Welsh Government introduced in this area would need to take account of any impact on the courts' workload.
-This suggests that if policing is devolved there should be a presumption that other parts of the justice system should be devolved in due course, and we set out below how this might be achieved over time; - Do the present arrangements provide a significant level of integration and autonomy?
-TWe suggest that while these are desirable characteristics of the present system andwhich should be sustainedretained.
-M. including mutual aid and interoperability arrangements between forces are certainly vital.
+We would, of course, expect efforts to achieve efficiency and effectiveness though greater interaction across the criminal justice system to continue (for example, co-ordinated IT systems). - Do the present arrangements provide a significant level of integration and autonomy?
+These are desirable characteristics of the present system and should be sustained.
+Mutual aid and interoperability arrangements between forces are certainly vital.
 However, devolution would enable the Welsh Government to maintain existing levels of integration and to develop them further, especially with existing devolved services.
-Devolution would bring greater while developing autonomy and the opportunity to adapt even better to local needsfurther. - Are there cost and complexity issues?
+Devolution would bring greater autonomy and the opportunity to adapt even better to local needs.

+- Are there cost and complexity issues?
 The four police services are coterminous with Wales.
 At its simplest, this means that devolution does not necessarily mean organisational change.
-However, there is currently, and will need to be in future, excellent co-operation across the Wales/England border. which would facilitate devolution.
-We would not advocate breaking up the United Kingdom-GB-wide arrangements, for example, on organised crime.
-Where there are cross border economies of scale, such as on procurement, we would advocate that these arrangements should be maintained post devolution.
-It is true that criminals do not respect borders so continued cross border co\operationwould be essential.
-In addition, the heavily populated border may inpractice limit the extent to which the Welsh Government could followradically different policing policies from England without adversely distorting criminal behaviour, for example, in relation to drugcrimealthough different PCCs and Chief Constables already set different priorities.
+However, there is currently, and will need to be in future, excellent co-operation across the Wales/England border.
+We would not advocate breaking up the United Kingdom-wide arrangements, for example, on organised crime.
+Where there are cross border economies of scale, such as on procurement, these arrangements should be maintained post devolution.
 There would be additional Welsh Government civil service costs but there may also be scope for savings, considered further below.
-Police pay and pensions, the Ppolice Ceollege and other areas such as police complaints and independent inspection of policing could continue on an England and Wales basis: In the case of the HMIC, IPCC and police college, and, we envisage that an agreement would be reached between

-- the two Governments which ensured continued access to these services on a charging basis, with no net additional cost.; and - Would devolution weaken the existing management of national threats such as organised crime, terrorism and, cyber threats?
+Police pensions, the Police College and other areas such as police complaints and independent inspection of policing could continue on an England and Wales basis, and we envisage that an agreement would be reached between the two Governments which ensured continued access to these services on a charging basis, with no net additional cost. - Would devolution weaken the existing management of national threats such as organised crime, terrorism and cyber threats?
 We see no reason why this should happen.
-Clearly the management of national threats would remain a top priority for both Governments and we are confident that both would wish to devise suitable cooperation devolution arrangements would need to address how best to do so, drawing on experience in Scotland and Northern Ireland.
-As we have already mentioned, we would want the existing functions, including retention of the National Crime Agency to continue.
+Clearly the management of national threats would remain a top priority for both Governments and we are confident that both would wish to devise suitable cooperation, drawing on experience in Scotland and Northern Ireland.
+As we have already mentioned, we would want the existing functions of the National Crime Agency to continue.